Themed walking trails around the town include:

 The artist L S Lowry visited Berwick-upon-Tweed many times from the mid-1930's until the summer before he died and he produced more than thirty drawings and paintings of the Berwick area.
-Our Lowry Trail, created by the Berwick Preservation Society, features many of his views of the town and allows you to follow in his footsteps.
+Our Lowry Trail, created by the Berwick Preservation Society, allows you to follow in his footsteps along a trail of 18 information panels featuring many of his views of the town..

 Berwick has been a centre for grain producing, malting and milling for hundreds of years.
 Evidence of these industries can be seen in many buildings in the town, some of which have very different uses today.
 Explore this important element of Berwick’s industrial and architectural heritage along our Barleycorn Trail.